 Why did the Times‘ editors think it prudent to assign a sports reporter to the ADHD “beat”?
 Do they truly find sports-desk Schwarz’s laudable coverage on sports-related head injuries an education in neuroscience?
 The evidence fails to support that judgment.

 Instead, in story after story, Schwarz’s ADHD reporting treads light on facts—and lighter on balanced comprehension.
 Instead, the paragraphs reek with blood-lust distortions and fringe-player “experts.”

 Taken altogether, this suggests to me that a major motivation is the web-traffic—and personal vainglory.
 Either the Times can’t inhibit itself from chasing the bounty of “hits” generated by these anti-psychiatry stories or the staff self-medicates with provocation.
 Probably both.

 To be clear: This is not a new pattern with the paper.

-A few years ago, it sought to destroy the credibility and career of the most highly cited researcher in pediatric psychiatry: Joseph Biederman, MD.
+A few years ago, it sought to destroy the credibility and career of the most highly cited researcher in pediatric psychiatry (among other noted researchers).
 Why?
-Because he dared to suggest that bipolar disorder—a highly neurogenetic, brain-based condition—could manifest in children who might benefit from treatment.
+Because, from my perspective, he dared to suggest that bipolar disorder—a highly neurogenetic, brain-based condition—could manifest in children who might benefit from treatment.